 But the film itself provides an answer, with supreme passion and killer confidence.
-Spielberg takes a great deal of inspiration from original director Jerome Robbins, and he holds to a lot of the specifics that made the ’61 version so indelible.
+Spielberg takes a great deal of inspiration from original directors Jerome Robbins and Robert Wise, and he holds to a lot of the specifics that made the ’61 version so indelible.
 He’s clearly a fan of the original movie, but that doesn’t prevent him from making this story his own, in a variety of ambitious and compelling ways.

-[Ed. note: This review notes some of the notable changes to West Side Story that some may consider spoilers.]
+[Ed. note: This review covers some of Spielberg’s changes and additions to West Side Story, which could be considered spoilers.]

 The setting of 2021’s West Side Story is the same as it’s always been: 1950s New York City, in a run-down working-class neighborhood valued only by the residents who take pride in walking tall on their own turf.
 The story is the same: In an updated retelling of Shakespeare’s Romeo and Juliet, two street gangs clash over territory, and when two young people with ties to those gangs fall in love, tensions boil over.
 The songs are the same: Leonard Bernstein’s jagged, urgent, catchy music and Stephen Sondheim’s tricky lyrics combine to express the story’s big emotions in ways designed to leave audiences humming along after the credits roll.